Search for news

 Growing your collected seeds

-To grow your acorns, the whole class can collectively plant the collected seeds and look after them through winter, before potting them in spring for us to collect and grow on.
+To grow your seeds, the whole class can collectively plant the collected seeds and look after them through winter, before potting them in spring for us to collect and grow on.

 All you'll need is: